Jianing-Qiu/Awesome-Healthcare-Foundation-Models/README.md

 11) New computer systems for biomedical and health foundation models
 12) Decentralised methods for developing and deploying biomedical and health foundation models
 13) Foundation model ethics, safety, privacy, and regulations in biomedicine and healthcare

+Please help spread the word and contribute if you are interested or already working on this topic!

 ## Table of Contents